The French pronoun Y replaces a place

 |Nous allons au magasin. |

 Tu veux y aller ?

-*note that when you have an infinitive in the sentence the Y comes right before it.
+*Note that when you have an infinitive in the sentence, Y goes right before it.

 |He was at Jean’s house. |